1. What Are Your Pain Points? | 2. How Can We Better Serve You? | 3. Why Did You Buy From Us? |

 According to recent research, nearly 80% of consumers believe that brands don’t understand them as individuals.

 As a B2C business leader, have you taken the time to get to know your client base?
-Unless you stay in close contact with them, there’s a good chance you could be moving forward in the dark.
+Unless you stay in close contact with them and build on the customer relationship, there’s a good chance you could be moving forward in the dark.

 You might be a fantastic executive, but you’re not a mind reader.
 Today, we’re sharing seven of the most important questions to ask your target audience to better understand where they’re coming from, what they need, and how you can help.